• Skip to primary navigation

 While declining interest rates and debt restructuring are the most common triggers for bond calls, other factors can also contribute.

-- Mergers and acquisitions: When two companies merge, the acquiring company may call the bonds of the acquired company to simplify its debt structure and integrate the acquired company’s finances.
+Mergers and acquisitions: When two companies merge, the acquiring company may call the bonds of the acquired company.
+This helps simplify the debt structure and integrate the acquired company’s finances.

-- Changes in credit rating: If a company’s credit rating improves significantly, it may be able to issue new bonds at a lower interest rate and thus choose to call its existing bonds.
+Changes in credit rating: If a company’s credit rating improves significantly, it may issue new bonds at a lower interest rate or call its existing bonds.

 How call risk impacts your portfolio